awslabs/aws-crt-s3-benchmarks/README.md

 ## aws-crt-s3-benchmarks

-This project is for benchmarking different S3 workloads using various languages and libraries.
+This project is for benchmarking different S3 workloads using various languages and S3 clients.

 This project is under active development and subject to change.